KilledByAPixel/OS13k/README.md

  - To add a trophies to any JS13k game, just save a special key to localStorage
  - The simplest way to add a single trophies is save localStorage["OS13kTrophy,GameName"]=""
  - For more control use localStorage["OS13kTrophy,GameName,TrophyName,Icon"] = "Message"
- - You can change the message to update the trophy, like if it is a highscore
+ - You can change the message to update the trophy, like a highscore for example
  - When OS13k is next run, it will search locaStorage and display popups for new trophies
  - This is possible because all JS13k games share the same local storage!
 Pretty cool right?